metno/weatherapi-docs/doc/locationforecast/FAQ.md

 A. This is used to adjust temperature according to elevation (and nothing else).
-While we have a built-in topographical model in locationforecast this is rather course, so to get the most precise answer you should add the surface altitude (meters above sea level) of the location for the forecast.
+While we have a built-in topographical model in locationforecast this is rather coarse, so to get the most precise answer you should add the surface altitude (meters above sea level) of the location for the forecast.

 ## Data format